-- 62. Notwithstanding the expiry, surrender, suspension, or cellation of his agreement the holder is liable - to pay the rent, fees, costs and penalties owing to the Crown in respect of the agreement, and - (b) to perform all other obligations under the agreement incurred before its expiry, surrender, suspension, or cancellation.
+62. Notwithstanding the expiry, surrender, suspension or cancellation of his agreement the holder is liable the agreement; and

+(a) to pay the rent, fees, costs and penalties owing to the Crown in respect of

+(b) to perform all other obligations under the agreement incurred before its expiry, surrender, suspension or cancellation.